yishibakaien/freeCodeCamp-challenge/README.md

 # freeCodeCamp challenge answer
-- all of this is pass test
+- all of them passed test
-- some of them using ES2015
+- some of them used ES2015
+- to be continued